Quantum-Inspired Perfect Matching under Vertex-Color Constraints: Algorithms for EXISTS-PMVC-Sym-Bounded

 \begin{definition} {\rm (Adapted Tutte Matrix)} Given a graph $G=(V,E,d)$ with bi-colored edges, we define the following matrix $A$.
 For two vertices $u$, $v$, $E_{u,v}$ denotes the set of all edges connecting $u$ and $v$.

 \end{definition}

-For example, in the graph shown in Figure \ref{fig:graph}, we have $A_{v_3v_4}=(y_{r}^2+y_{r}y_{b})\cdot x_{v_3v_4}.$
+For example, in the graph shown in Figure \ref{fig:graph}, we have $A_{v_3v_4}=-(y_{r}^2+y_{r}y_{b})\cdot x_{v_3v_4}.$

-We show in Theorem \ref{theo:PIT} that the approach based on PIT and determinant in Sec. \ref{subsubsec:tutte} can be applied to bi-colored graphs by matrix $A$.
-The key observations is that, legal PMs w.r.t. symmetric vertex-color constraints correspond to certain terms in the polynomial representations of $det(A)$.
+Theorem \ref{theo:PIT} shows that the approach based on PIT and determinant in Sec. \ref{subsubsec:tutte} can be adapted to bi-colored graphs by matrix $A$.
+The key observation is that legal PMs w.r.t. symmetric vertex-color constraints correspond to certain terms in the polynomial representations of $\sqrt{det(A)}$, or the \emph{Pfaffian} \cite{galluccio1999theory} of $A$.

-\begin{definition} {\rm (Legal terms)} Let $\mathcal{C}$ be a set of vertex colorings defined by symmetric constraints, the set of \emph{legal terms} is defined by $ \mathcal{M}_\mathcal{C}=\{\prod_{i=1}^d (y_i)^{2\cdot \texttt{count}(c,i) }| c\in \mathcal{C}\}. $ \end{definition}
+\begin{definition} {\rm (Legal terms)} Let $\mathcal{C}$ be a set of vertex colorings defined by symmetric constraints, the set of \emph{legal terms} is defined by $ \mathcal{M}_\mathcal{C}=\{\prod_{i=1}^d (y_i)^{ \texttt{count}(c,i) }| c\in \mathcal{C}\}. $ \end{definition}

-For the example in Figure \ref{fig:dd}, $\mathcal{M}_\mathcal{C}=\{y^8_{r},y^6_ry^2_b,y^6_ry^2_g,y^4_{r}y_{b}^4,y^4_{r}y_{g}^4,y^4_{r}y_{b}^2y_{g}^2\}$.
+For the example in Figure \ref{fig:dd}, $\mathcal{M}_\mathcal{C}=\{y^4_{r},y^3_ry_b,y^3_ry_g,y^2_{r}y_{b}^2,y^2_{r}y_{g}^2,y^2_{r}y_{b}y_{g}\}$.
 Then, analogous to Theorem \ref{theorem:tutte}, we have the following results.

-\begin{lemma} A graph has a perfect matching in $\mathcal{C}$ defined by symmetric constraints iff. $det(A)$ has a term in $\mathcal{M}_\mathcal{C}$ with non-zero coefficient. \end{lemma}
+\begin{lemma} A graph has a perfect matching in $\mathcal{C}$ defined by symmetric constraints iff $\sqrt{det(A)}$ has a term in $\mathcal{M}_\mathcal{C}$ with non-zero coefficient. \end{lemma}